royriojas/persistify/README.md

   --recreate                       [default: false]

     if set will recreate the cache.
 Useful when transforms and cached files refuse to cooperate

+  --never-cache, -n                [default: null]

+    a string that will be converted to a regula expression.
+If a file matches the returned regExp will never be saved in the cache.
+Even if the file is in the cache already it will be ignored.

+    More than one pattern to be ignored can be specified by repeating this option with other regex value to ignore

 ```

 ## Examples